-Results 1–10 of 159 for "FAQ"X related to "Professional ties" Refine Your Search Refine Your Search TopicEducation (30)Law & psychology (3)Addictions (1)Natural disasters (1)Therapy (1) 1 more... [+] Workplace issues (1)Hide detailsDocument TypeFAQXYear2013 (1)2010 (3)Author/ContributorState Advocacy Staff (1) Results 1–10 of 159 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.HIPAA for Psychologists Privacy Rule Course FAQ"HIPAA for Psychologists" is a comprehensive course to help practicing psychologists comply with the HIPAA Privacy Rule, including state-specific forms.FAQ 2.Can I practice psychology in the United States if I earned my degree or professional credential in another country?There is no international recognition of equivalence of degrees or in professional psychology qualifications.
-It is important to research and contact the state board of psychology.FAQ 3.How can I contact a state board of psychology?The Association of State and Provincial Psychology Boards (ASPPB) is an alliance of state, provincial and territorial agencies responsible for licensure and certification of psychologists in the United States and Canada.FAQ 4.What are the qualifications to become licensed as a psychologist in the U.S.?Licensure requirements can be found in the Handbook of Licensing and Certification Requirements for Psychologists in the U.S. and Canada.
-Generally a doctoral degree is required.FAQ 5.I disagree with the state psychology board's assessment of my qualifications.
-Can APA help?APA cannot intervene in decisions made by state licensing boards.FAQ 6.If our school has a site license, can I put articles from PsycARTICLES on electronic reserve for courses?Licensee may incorporate parts of the Licensed Materials in electronic course packs and electronic reserve collection for the use by Authorized Users in a particular course of instruction.FAQ 7.Frequently Asked Questions About Online First PublicationProvides answers to frequently asked questions about online first publication of journal articles from the American Psychological Association.
-FAQ 8.What is APA's definition of "psychologist"?Psychologists have a doctoral degree in psychology from an organized, sequential program in a regionally accredited university or professional school.FAQ Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 170 for "FAQ"X related to "Professional ties"
+Results 1–10 of 159 for "FAQ"X related to "Professional ties" Refine Your Search Refine Your Search TopicEducation (26)Law & psychology (3)Addictions (1)Disability (1)Natural disasters (1) 2 more... [+] Therapy (1)Workplace issues (1)Hide detailsDocument TypeFAQXYear2013 (1)2010 (1)Author/ContributorState Advocacy Staff (1) Results 1–10 of 159 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.HIPAA for Psychologists Privacy Rule Course FAQ"HIPAA for Psychologists" is a comprehensive course to help practicing psychologists comply with the HIPAA Privacy Rule, including state-specific forms.FAQ 2.What are the qualifications to become licensed as a psychologist in the U.S.?Licensure requirements can be found in the Handbook of Licensing and Certification Requirements for Psychologists in the U.S. and Canada.
+Generally a doctoral degree is required.FAQ 3.How can I contact a state board of psychology?The Association of State and Provincial Psychology Boards (ASPPB) is an alliance of state, provincial and territorial agencies responsible for licensure and certification of psychologists in the United States and Canada.FAQ 4.Can I practice psychology in the United States if I earned my degree or professional credential in another country?There is no international recognition of equivalence of degrees or in professional psychology qualifications.
+It is important to research and contact the state board of psychology.FAQ 5.If our school has a site license, can I put articles from PsycARTICLES on electronic reserve for courses?Licensee may incorporate parts of the Licensed Materials in electronic course packs and electronic reserve collection for the use by Authorized Users in a particular course of instruction.FAQ 6.Why is accreditation important?Accreditation ensures programs meet nationally endorsed standards, provides a formal process for ongoing evaluation, and allows for discussion of education and training.FAQ 7.Frequently Asked Questions About Online First PublicationProvides answers to frequently asked questions about online first publication of journal articles from the American Psychological Association.
+FAQ 8.Will I have trouble getting a job as a psychologist or becoming licensed if I don't go to an accredited program?Graduating from an accredited program ensures professional quality and may facilitate licensure.FAQ 9.I disagree with the state psychology board's assessment of my qualifications.
+Can APA help?APA cannot intervene in decisions made by state licensing boards.FAQ 10.What is APA's definition of "psychologist"?Psychologists have a doctoral degree in psychology from an organized, sequential program in a regionally accredited university or professional school.FAQ Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 159 for "FAQ"X related to "Professional ties"